 Bartenders work in the bar areas serving beverages to patrons while providing excellent customer service in a fast paced environment.
 Bartenders are required to check ID’s, handle cash, make change, and could be asked to use debit/credit card machines.
 A Serving It Right certificate is required for this position.

-Floaters are required to assist in different areas of the theatre including the bar, Concession, mixology, ticket taking or back stage.
-Floaters may be asked to make change, stock items, help patrons with enquiries, check IDs, or step in if a line becomes too long.
+Bar Runners are required to assist in different areas of the theatre including the bar, Concession, ticket taking or backstage.
+Runners may be asked to make change, stock items, help patrons with enquiries, check IDs, or step in if a line becomes too long.
 A Serving It Right certificate is not required for this position but would be considered an asset.

 Ticket takers work closely with the Box Office and scan patron tickets as they enter the venue as well as respond to questions and enquiries.
 Ticket takers are the first group of smiling faces that patrons encounter when they arrive for their show.
 Ticket takers must be comfortable using a variety of ticket scanning equipment.